TwilioDevEd/starter-python-django/README.md

 ### Twilio credentials

 Not all our apps need to make Twilio REST API calls.
-If that's yours, be sure to remove the API credentials from `.env_example` and `app.json`.
+If that's yours, be sure to remove the API credentials from `.env_example`.

-### Heroku button

-If your tutorial is a rare instance that's incompatible with Heroku, remove the production dependencies in `requirements.txt` along with these files:

-- `Procfile`
-- `app.json`
-- `runtime.txt`

 ### Bootstrap